-We are eagerly awaiting the release of Dr. Erik Peper’s new book “Tech Stress: How Technology is Hijacking Our Lives, Strategies for Coping, and Pragmatic Ergonomics” co-written with Richard Harvey Ph.D., Nancy Faass MSW MPH.
+Dr. Erik Peper’s new book “Tech Stress: How Technology is Hijacking Our Lives, Strategies for Coping, and Pragmatic Ergonomics” co-written with Richard Harvey Ph.D., Nancy Faass MSW MPH is now available!

 “An evolutionary approach to re-envisioning our relationship with technology–and reclaiming health, happiness, and sanity in a plugged-in world.”

 We are living in a hyper-connected world that provides enormous benefits to our daily lives, but there are consequences to our constant connectivity.
 In his latest book, Dr. Peper introduces the concept of “tech stress”, the effect it has on the body, and how to lessen its negative impact.